-Buffett's genius has really been two pronged:
+Buffett's genius has really been two-pronged:

-- Use P/C insurance float as an ever-increasing low cost (free) source of capital/leverage to push profits higher. - Reinvest these growing profits into great companies/equities outside of insurance these businesses then generate even more profits. - Both P/C insurance and operating companies/equities become compounding machines over time.
+- Use P/C insurance float as an ever-increasing low cost (free) source of capital/leverage to push profits higher. - Reinvest these growing profits into great companies/equities outside of insurance these businesses then generate new income streams. - Both P/C insurance and non-insurance operating companies/equities become compounding machines over time.